Follow along with Christina Vida, the Virginia History Day Coordinator, as she works on her own 2018 Virginia History Day project!

 I have spent November and part of December casting my net wide for primary and secondary sources related to the War Revenue Act of 1917, the congressional hearings that led to the charitable contribution tax deduction, and those who opposed it.
 The Library of Virginia’s online resources, JSTOR, Library of Congress, Google Books, and America’s Historical Newspapers have proved extremely useful.
 It is now clear from the primary sources that the impetus for the deduction was to encourage donations to college and universities.
 These institutions were taking a double-hit to their bank accounts from declining enrollment as young men enlisted in World War I as well as shifts in philanthropic donations to Liberty bonds and other charities that directly supported the war effort.

-I also spent time in the VHS Research Library reading the 1920’s tax returns of one particular couple (Alexander and Virginia Weddell) who donated their home to the VHS in 1929.
+I also spent time in the Research Library of the Virginia Museum of History & Culture reading the 1920’s tax returns of one particular couple (Alexander and Virginia Weddell) who donated their home to the Virginia Historical Society in 1929.
 The Weddells claimed large deductions for contributions to colleges and direct aid organizations.
-What is intriguing is that I have yet to find a record of them claiming monetary contributions to the Virginia Historical Society!
+What is intriguing is that I have yet to find a record of them claiming monetary contributions to the society!
 I’ve also been working on capturing interviews with fundraising professionals who can speak to the long-term impact of the charitable contribution tax deduction.
-On December 14th, I had the pleasure of interviewing VHS’s retiring Vice President of Advancement, Pam Seay, who has been with the organization for 30 years.
+On December 14th, I had the pleasure of interviewing the museum’s retiring Vice President of Advancement, Pam Seay, who has been with the organization for thirty years.
 I’m trying to get more interviews on the books for January.

 Because I’ll be creating a documentary, I’ve also sketched out an outline for my 10 minutes:

 background on WWI tax credit from 1914 to 1917 including war footage (2-3 minutes),

 the conflict and compromise surrounding the War Revenue Act in 1917 (3-4 minutes),